hothsys/matrix-app/README.md

 python3 serve.py --run-tests
 ```

-Note: You may need to run this first  `npx install playwright` before executing the test suite
+Note: You may need to run `npx playwright install` first before executing the test suite

 This will:
 1. Create an isolated temp directory for test data